robkellen/Burger/README.md

 To contribute to this project please email me at rob.h.kellen@gmail.com.

 ## Tests
-To test the functionality of this app please give it a try!
+To test the functionality of this app please give it a try on the webpage, or fork the repo to test out the code.

 ## Questions
 Please email me at rob.h.kellen@gmail.com with any questions about this project.
 You can also see more of my work by visiting my GitHub profile at [robkellen](https://github.com{userName}).